-Project-Specific Threshold Factors Status 1.
-Policies Remain Compliant All of the project's relevant policies and procedures were examined as part of a previous year's review and rank process.
-The project should pass this threshold factor for each project if it certifies that none of its policies have changed in ways that could impair its federal obligations, including: identifying and lowering its barriers to housing in line with a Housing First approach participating in coordinated entry to the extent possible for each project type entering data for all CoC-funded beds into HMIS (or comparable database for domestic violence services). maintaining adequate internal financial controls, record maintenance and management, and policies regarding termination of assistance, client appeals, ADA and fair housing requirements, and confidentiality. providing equal access and fair housing without regard to sexual orientation, gender identity, local residency status, or any other protected category only accepting new participants if they can be documented as eligible for this project's program type based on their housing and disability status.
-Pass/Fail 2.
-Match The project demonstrates 25% match per grant using match letters that specify the kind and amount of resources to be used or donated.
+Project-Specific Threshold Factors Status Policies Remain Compliant All of the project's relevant policies and procedures were examined as part of a previous year's review and rank process.
+The project should pass this threshold factor for each project if it certifies that none of its policies have changed in ways that could impair its federal obligations, including: Status Pass/Fail orientation, gender identity, local residency status, or any other protected category (this includes ensuring privacy, respect, safety, and access regardless of gender identity or sexual orientation in projects) only accepting new participants if they can be documented as eligible for this project's program type based on their housing and disability status.
+Projects are also required to have policies regarding termination of assistance, client grievances, Equal Access/non-discrimination, ADA and fair housing requirements, VAWA protection, and confidentiality that are compliant with HUD CoC Program requirements.
+2. Match The project demonstrates 25% match per grant using match letters that specify the kind and amount of resources to be used or donated.
 Pass/Must Fix

-2 PROJECT PERFORMANCE OUTCOMES (29 POINTS)
+2. PROJECT PERFORMANCE OUTCOMES (29 POINTS)

 Projects will be scored based on data in the CoC's HMIS, except for projects operated by victim services providers which will be scored based on data from the victim service provider's comparable database.
 Panelists should not adjust a score by more than 20% of the maximum possible value for that scoring factor.
 For example, placement into permanent housing is worth 24 points.
 20% of 24 points is 4.8 points, so the Panel should not normally adjust a project's score on placement into permanent housing up or down by more than 4.8 points.
 This 20% discretion is not above and on top of any discretion that is explicitly provided for in the scoring tool.
-E.g., if the scoring tool says that a project may be awarded 2 additional points for a specific reason, the Panel may use its discretion to add 2 points and may not to add 20% on top of that.
+E.g., if the scoring tool says that a project may be awarded 2 additional points for a specific reason, the Panel may use its discretion to add 2 points and may not add 20% on top of that.